McGill-MMA-EnterpriseAnalytics/Cloud-Computations/README.md

 We tracked or model every time it was built.
 You can run using the command: mlflow server --backend-store-uri sqlite:///mlflow.db --default-artifact-root ./artifacts --host 0.0.0.0
 <img src="/images/mlflow.png" width="800" height="500"/>

-You can run the deploy.sh script in order to generate a docker image.
-Our use our Jenkins file to build a CI/CD pipeline.
+You can run the deploy.sh script in order to generate a docker image for the fastapi.
+Or use our Jenkins file to build a CI/CD pipeline.
+To run the docker image run the following after building: docker run -p 8000:8000 --name my-api test.

 ## Conclusion and Next Steps